XaverianTeamRobotics/archive/reports.md

 # Build reports
 The build reports are automatically-generated during each CI build.
-The main part is the
+The main part is the lint report.
 <div class="list">
     <a class="btn item" href="./reports/master/team-reports/">
         <div class="item-img">